Mardela Middle and High School

-Mardela Middle and High School (MMHS) is a seven-year public middle school & high school in Mardela Springs, Wicomico County, Maryland, United States.
+Mardela Middle and High School (MMHS) is a seven-year public middle school and high school in Mardela Springs, Wicomico County, Maryland, United States.
 It is the only combination middle and high school in Wicomico County Public Schools.
+There is ongoing construction at the building.

 Overview

 The school is located on the Eastern Shore of Maryland in the town of Mardela Springs in Wicomico County.
 The school is on Maryland Route 54, east of Maryland Route 313 and just north of U.S. 50.
 Mardela Springs is between the Eastern Shore towns of Vienna and Hebron.

-The current school building was constructed between the years of 1978 and 1980, on the same site as the previous school which was built in 1937.
+The current school building was constructed between 1978 and 1980, on the same site as the previous school, which was built in 1937.
 The current building has 118993 sqft of space and is located on 50.56 acre of land.

 Sports

 Athletic programs offered at the school include the following: